Leonard Hill (producer)

 Leonard Franklin Hill (October 11, 1947 - June 7, 2016) was an American television producer and property developer.
 Hill began his career as a television writer, writing scripts for numerous shows, including Adam-12, an NBC police drama.
 He then became a television executive, serving first at NBC before becoming Vice President of Movies at ABC.
 Hill produced four television miniseries, dozens of television movies and three drama series during his tenures at NBC and ABC.
-His television movies were mostly distributed by Pearson Television, who was once successor of ACI.
+His television movies were mostly distributed by Pearson Television, who was once successor of ACI, and originally was part of The Movie Alliance prior to the formation of ACI.

 The popularity of television films had waned by the early 2000s, which prompted a career change by Hill.
 In 2001, switched to real estate development, with a focus on downtown Los Angeles and adaptive reuse.
 Hill partnered with Yuval Bar-Zemer, a developer with a history of reuse, to establish Linear City Development.
 Together, Hill and Bar-Zemer instigated numerous projects within the city's Arts District, on the eastern edge of Downtown Los Angeles by transforming existing buildings into new housing and developments.
 Hill's projects included the Toy Factory Lofts, which were finished in 2004, the nearby Biscuit Company Lofts, and the Elysian, which transformed the former headquarters of the Metropolitan Water District of Southern California into residential building containing loft apartments near Echo Park in 2014.